wk275/qbtools-V3/README.md

   #### qbtools features:
   - Create Home assistant entities:

-    Home assistant entities are created automatically for all Qbus outputs via the MQTT server and Home assistant discovery.
+    Home assistant entities are created automatically for Qbus outputs via the MQTT server and Home assistant discovery.
+    Qbtools rely on a unique qbus output name.
+So if duplicate qbus output names, please correct them first in qbus system manager.
     The root topic is homeassistant.
     <br/> Following qbus outputs types and HA entity types are supported.